Adam's family tree, Long ages, Nephilim.

 6 The LORD was grieved that he had made man on the earth, and his heart was filled with pain.

-God’s initial reaction had been to shorten the years of a man’s life (v3) but now the time had come for something more drastic and final.
+God’s initial reaction (v3) had been to shorten the years of a man’s life, but now the time had come for something more drastic and final.

 Did God know this was going to happen before he created everything?

-Did God need to demonstrate to mankind that every other possible alternative had been tried to turn them back to him, (Starting again, giving a full set of rules to live by, choosing a particular nation and offering to specially bless it if they would only honour him), before he finally sent his Son to die for our salvation?
+Later on, did God need to demonstrate to mankind that every other possible alternative had been tried to turn them back to him, (Starting again, giving a full set of rules to live by, choosing a particular nation and offering to specially bless it if they would only honour him), before he finally had to send his Son to die for our salvation?

 What is our response to Almighty God who himself has provided the only possible way for our salvation through the death and resurrection of his only son, The Lord Jesus Christ?